Everybody needs beauty as well as bread, places to play in and pray in, where nature may heal and give strength to body and soul.John Muir

 a.
 Hiking in nature on a paved or unpaved trail; not all accessible trails need to be asphalt.

 b.
-Overlooks or Viewpoints of a park’s natural features or point of interest.
+Overlooks or Viewpoints of a park’s natural features or points of interest.

 c.
 Benches: A barrier-free path to the bench, plus space next to the bench for a wheelchair, often found along a trail, by an overlook or viewpoint, or in the park in general.

 e.
-A reasonable number of accessible parking spaces, including van accessible.
+A reasonable number of accessible parking spaces, including a van accessible.

 f.
 Bathrooms, because nature calls.